FLUX-SE/all_docs/en_US/elixir_doc/6_Technical_Details.md

 # Technical Details
-Elixir can manage up to 2 or 16 channels according to the license, and works with 64 bits floating point and a maximum sample rate of 384kHz, depending on the configurations.
+Elixir can manage up to 2 or 16 channels according to the license, and works with 64 bits floating-point and a maximum sample rate of 384kHz, depending on the configurations.
 Please see below.

 # Plug-in formats and platforms supported